mishnit/mishnit.github.io/Engg-Manager-README.md

 S - Set why, what, how, priority and success criteria for each task before asking dev efforts

-M - Monitor system performance metrics
+M - Monitor and improve system performance metrics

 A - Allocate additional time for code reviews and architectural discussion